|

 when I pull my 17th-century awesome-looking musket pistol

+and take off the top of Alois's head.
 Later, toads.
 I think Anya might be mad at me.
 She won't talk

 to or look at me on the flight back to Manhattan.
 But I cannot